ilrWebServices/registrations-d8/README.md

 1. Clone this repository
 2. Open a terminal at the root of the repo
 3. Run `composer install`
-4. Copy `.env.example` to `.env` and update the database connection info.
+4. Copy `.env.example` to `.env` and update the database connection and salesforce info.

 Setting up your local web server and database is left as an excercise for the developer.
 Please note when setting up your web server, though, that this project uses the `web` directory as the web root.